ernst-kion-ext/certmanager-frontend/README.md

 How to use:
 1. Run the Backend (see below).
 2. Open `index.html` in your browser.
-3. Choose a server, enter your API key, and (optionally) set a maximum number of certificates to fetch.
+3. Choose a server, enter your vault token, and (optionally) set a maximum number of certificates to fetch.
 4. Click "Submit" to load and view certificates.

 ### Features

 - Server selection (Production, UAT, Localhost)
-- API key authentication (required, sent via HTTP header)
+- Vault token authentication (required, sent via HTTP header)
 - Limit the number of certificates fetched (optional, via `certamount` header)
 - Provide certificate status: valid, expired, revoked
 - Advanced filtering capabilities: